Ukraine is planning a counter-offensive with “Western tanks” – a turning point is in sight

 High losses for Putin’s army: Experts see Russian initiative on the verge of failure

 “The Russian armed forces have really significant and deep systemic problems in their efforts at the moment.
-According to the most recent US estimates I’ve seen, the number of dead and injured is over 220,000,” he said sky news Wallace.
+According to the latest US estimates I’ve seen, the death toll is over 220,000,” he said sky news Wallace.
 There are also many losses on the Ukrainian side.
 Especially the Battles in the heavily contested area of Bakhmut claimed many lives on both sides. (bohy)

 #Ukraine #planning #counteroffensive #Western #tanks #turning #point #sight